oidoid/atlas-pack/readme.md

 aseprite-atlas performs light parsing to restructure the standard Aseprite format into a more useful one for animation and slice association.
-Consumers will likely need to provide additional code for creating and managing instances, collision detection, etc. It is hoped that by focusing on a small set of responsibilities with a simple API, it will be easy to use (or not use) this library.
+Consumers will likely need to provide additional code for creating and managing sprites, collision detection, etc. It is hoped that by focusing on a small set of responsibilities with a simple API, it will be easy to use (or not use) this library.